stonerlab/MicroPython_SCPI/README.md

 It is possible to implement the class methods as co-routines that can be executed as seperate tasks, allowing your microcontroller to respond to other commands (e.g. status requests) in the meantime.

+This code was written by Gavin Burnell <G.Burnell@leeds.ac.uk> and is (C) University of Leeds 2023.
+It is licensed for use under the MIT license - see LICENSE for more details.

 # Example

 A simple example: